How to digitalise your manufacturing sales strategy

 7 minutes read

 B2B manufacturers have many opportunities to take advantage of digital technologies.
-For many, the start point is the factory floor (eg. Factory 4.0), but CEOs should be thinking about how to apply technology to accelerate growth too.
+For many, the starting point is the factory floor (eg. Factory 4.0), but CEOs should be thinking about how to apply technology to accelerate growth too.
 The first step is to implement a Customer Relationship Management (CRM) system that improves and automates current sales strategies and processes.
-Most larger manufacturers have already passed this milestone, but many smaller manufacturers have been focusing their technology development on supply chain and manufacturing processes, while leaving the sales team to make do with outdated manual systems.
+Most larger manufacturers have already passed this milestone, but many smaller manufacturers have been focusing their technology development on supply chain and manufacturing processes while leaving the sales team to make do with outdated manual systems.

 As your business grows, these manual systems will become increasingly difficult to manage, as they’re less scalable than digital solutions.
-Also, and perhaps more importantly, buyers expectations are changing rapidly.
+Also, and perhaps more importantly, buyers' expectations are changing rapidly.
 Many B2B buyers now expect a B2C-style, online purchasing experience.
-This change in buyer expectations creates a need for manufacturers to respond, but also represents a significant opportunity to improve sales efficiency, reduce the cost of sale and increase market reach.
+This change in buyer expectations creates a need for manufacturers to respond but also represents a significant opportunity to improve sales efficiency, reduce the cost of sale and increase market reach.